Peaks

-The Matterhorn is probably the most iconic peak out there in the mountains.
-Rising behind the charming town of Zermatt on the Swiss / Italian border this is a highly sought after summit for mountaineers and adventurers alike.
-Daring, dramatic and intimidating this is one of our favourite mountains to guide.
+The Matterhorn is arguably the most iconic peak in the world.
+Rising behind the charming town of Zermatt on the Swiss/Italian border, this is a highly sought-after summit for mountaineers and adventurers alike.
+Daring, dramatic, and intimidating, this is one of our favourite mountains to guide.

 -